 The gardens are famous for an amazing avenue of tall Redwood trees and a collection of rhododendrons, as well as many other plant species.

 You can follow a trail to the “viewpoint”, offering lovely views over the gardens themselves and to the wider landscape of the surrounding glen and the Clyde sea ways.
 The Argyll Forest Park is characterised by forested landscapes and the big trees are a unique quality of the area, all this being evident from this vantage point.

 You will receive a brochure with a map and more information upon buying a ticket.
-The official site here has more information.
+Read more information on the official website.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.